Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/integration/hai-services.md

 |HAi Manager|Platform|This role should only be used for managing HAi configurations.|
 |Admin Role|Platform|This role provides administrative functionality to the Hornbill platform and should only be granted to an administrator.|

-Then use the following steps to enable to change the HAi Service provider:
+Then use the following steps to change the HAi Service provider:

 * Log into Hornbill with the relevant access role.
 * Click on the settings gear icon in the lower left of the screen.